Last Chance Saloon: A lot of "last chances"

 While the term refers to actual places that existed, it does not refer to a singular place.
 Many saloons on the border of dry areas incorporated the phrase "last chance" into their name.
 Of the many saloons so named, two have found particular notoriety, to the extent that they may be sometimes be referred to today with a definite article, as in "The Last Chance Saloon".

 The first is one in Caldwell, Kansas.
-Dating from 1869, it was the last place travellers could legally buy liquor before moving into Indian territory, where alcohol was banned.
+Dating from 1869, it was the last place travellers could legally buy liquor before moving into Indian Territory, where alcohol was banned.
 It gained prominence during an incident in 1874, when a posse from Caldwell burned down the building, after erroneously believing that the objects of their search were inside.
 Because of this fire, it does not exist today, but the building's site is currently marked by the State of Kansas as a place of historical interest.

 The second is the "Heinold's First and Last Chance" in Oakland, California.
 It was opened in 1883.
 Located on the docks of Oakland, it would have been the last chance for drinkers to imbibe before falling under the jurisdiction of their boat's captain.
 While it was not a legally dry area, a boat could often be practically dry.
 Even if a captain chose to allow alcohol, it would have been relatively scarce and usually tightly regulated—if the boat's hold had space for it at all.
 Thus, Heinold's saloon served precisely the same practical function as the Caldwell example.
 It was made arguably more famous because noted American author Jack London was an irregular patron.
 When in Oakland, London drank there often, gleaning insight from the tales of world-traveling sailors.
 Not only is the saloon commemorated by name in London's works, it is recognized by the California State historical marker program, the National Literary Landmark scheme, and the National Register of Historic Places.
-Nevertheless, it continues as a working business, maintained privately for the benefit of locals and tourists.
+Heinold's continues as a working business, maintained privately for the benefit of locals and tourists.

 Technically, both of these businesses were also signed as "First Chance" saloons, as the proprietors wanted to market their business for travellers, irrespective of their customers' direction of travel.

 The name persists in the naming of modern bars, though it is not always associated with the original meaning.
 Bars nowhere close to a dry county are sometimes named "Last Chance Saloon" as an homage to the earlier establishments.
 There are (First and) Last Chance Saloons in the phone books of almost every American state.